tari-project/rfcs/src/RFC-0205_LedgerTransactions.md

 ### Entities
 Normal transactions have only a single entity, the wallet which controls all secrets and transactions.
 But with hardware wallets, we need to define two distinct types:
-* Signer: This is the device that keeps the secrets for the transactions and approves them, aka the hardware wallet.
+* Signer: This is the entity that keeps the secrets for the transactions and approves them, aka the hardware wallet.
-* Helper: This device is the program that helps the signer construct the transaction and send it over the network, aka wallet.
+* Helper: This entity is the program that helps the signer construct the transaction, send it over the network and scan the network, aka wallet.

 ### Process Overview
 By splitting the ownership of the [UTXO]'s secret by assigning knowledge of only the script key (\\( k_s \\) ) to the signer, we can lift much of the heavy cryptography like bulletproof creation to the helper device by exposing (\\( k_i \\) ) to it.
 By looking at how [one-sided-stealth] transactions are created, we can construct the script key in such a way that the helper can calculate the public script key, but cannot calculate the private script key.